html { font-size: ... }.

 The 62.5% pattern

-Many design systems use html { font-size: 62.5%; } which makes 1rem = 10px.
-The math is simpler: 1.6rem = 16px, 2.4rem = 24px.
-The downside is that you override the user's browser font size choice.
-If you go this route, set the body to font-size: 1.6rem so default text is still ~16px.
+Setting html { font-size: 62.5%; } makes 1rem = 10px, so 1.6rem = 16px and 2.4rem = 24px — simpler mental math.
+If you use this pattern, set the body to font-size: 1.6rem so default text is still ~16px.
+Enter 10 in the root font size field above to use this pattern.

 Frequently Asked Questions